 The nursing care plan for hypothyroidism incorporates the following:

 In this part of nursing care, an assessment is done of the thyroid from a posterior or anterior position.

-The nursing team also requires to assess whether the thyroid gland is firm or tender.
+The nursing team is also required to assess whether the thyroid gland is firm or tender.

-Based on the nursing assessment, nursing diagnosis for a patient suffering from hypothyroidism is initiated.
+Based on the nursing assessment, a nursing diagnosis for a patient suffering from hypothyroidism is initiated.